 Conclusion

-The control, quantification, characterization, and identification of highly carcinogenic compounds would be extremely challenging – if not impossible – without the use of GC-MS. This is why GC-MS plays a crucial role in pharmaceutical research and development.
+The control, quantification, characterisation, and identification of highly carcinogenic compounds would be extremely challenging – if not impossible – without the use of GC-MS. This is why GC-MS plays a crucial role in pharmaceutical research and development.
 Hopefully, this post has helped clarify the importance of GC-MS and deepened your understanding of its applications

-You may also want to check out other articles on my blog, such as:
+You may also want to check out other articles on my blog, such as::

 GC-MS is used for mass determination, identification, quantification and characterisation of unknown or known compounds